BillKeenan/dead-drop/README.md

-dead-drop
+# dead-drop
 =========

-secure text sender, generates a 1-time link and password. stores encrypted in mongo
+Secure text sender, generates a 1-time link and password. stores encrypted in mongo

+The intention here is to be self contained, and operate all in browser to minimize attack vectors.